oracle-samples/idm-samples/idcs-custom-signin-app/README.md

 **Note**: You can click Access Token content to get more detailed information on the access token that was issued to you, and you can click Logout to see Oracle Identity Cloud Service log out.

 **Note**: Every time time you re-start the WebLogic Server, before using the application you need to click Configuration and click the existing Domain name.

+**Note**: The current implementation of custom login for Oracle Identity Cloud Service relies upon third-party cookies.
+If you click Submit and nothing happens check your browser to insure that they are enabled.

 ## License